graceemlin/e-val/README.md

 # E-Val
-Small tool to generate sgf files out of katago variations
+Small tool to generate SGF files out of KataGo variations

 ## Setup
 Clone this repository and init the submodules